Visual-Behavior/detr-tensorflow/README.md

 ```

 The result is not the same as reported in the paper because the evaluation is run on the <b>original image size</b> and not on the larger images.
-The original implementation resizes the images so that the shorter side is at least 800pixels and the longer side at most 1333.
+The actual implementation resizes the image so that the shorter side is at least 800pixels and the longer side at most 1333.

 ## Finetune on your dataset

-To finetune the model on a new dataset, we must get ride of the last layers that predicts bbox class and positions.
+To fine-tune the model on a new dataset, we must remove the last layers that predict the box class and positions.

 ```python
 # Input